tiara150/Portfolio_DSFB2/README.md

 This research focused on the effect of the pharmaceutical compound Lithium on the C. Elegans in relation to Alzheimer's disease.

 **Project Biomolecular Research**
 This research dealt with the absorption of the fatty acids EPA and DHA in muscle cells.
 It also examined where the fatty acids go after absorption.
+We used a HPLC-MS to study where the fatty acids went.

 Technical Experience